Operations

 Load the latest receivables

-Bring the current A/R export into one structured portfolio instead of rebuilding the same tracker every cycle.
+Bring the latest A/R export into one structured portfolio instead of rebuilding the same tracker every cycle.

 2